hazelcast/hazelcast-reference-manual/src/SPICreateBackups.md

 ### Creating Backups

-Finally, we make sure that the data of counter is available on another node when a member goes down.
-We need to have the `IncOperation` class implement the `BackupAwareOperation` interface contained in the SPI package.
+Finally, we make sure that the counter data is available on another member when a member goes down.
+To do this, have the `IncOperation` class implement the `BackupAwareOperation` interface contained in the SPI package.
 See the following code.

 ```java
 class IncOperation extends AbstractOperation